 There were no nominee recommendations from shareholders or from any group of shareholders submitted in accordance with our Bylaws.
 Proxies solicited by the Board will be voted in favor of the nominees listed below unless otherwise specified in the proxy.
 We know of no reason why the nominees would not be available for election or, if elected, would be unable to serve.
-While we do not anticipate that any of the nominees will be unable to serve, if any should be unable to serve, the proxy holders reserve the right to substitute another person designated by the Board.
+While we do not anticipate that any of the nominees will be unable to serve, if any should be unable to serve, the proxy holders reserve the right to substitute another person designated by the Board or the Board may reduce its size.